 It’s easy to designate SPAR as a beneficiary of all or part of your 401k IRA or other qualified plan.
 You can obtain a Designation of Beneficiary Form from your retirement plan administrator and complete as directed.

 Gifts of stocks, bonds or mutual funds can save on taxes.
 These types of securities gifted to SPAR are typically sold and the proceeds used for its programs.
-You receive gift credit and an immediate income tax deduction for the fair market value of the securities on the date of transfer, no matter what you originally paid for them.

 Real Estate or Other Tangible Property Gift